sanu11/CSE-572-Data-Mining/README.md

 eg: python replacemissingvalues.py Data/Nomeal5.csv.
 It will create files with _updated suffix We have added the label column manually.
 1 is the value of 31st column for meal files and 0 is the value of 31st column for no meal files.
 Then run the concatenateAndShuffleData.py  file .
 It will concatenate all the files with _updated suffix by shuffling all the rows.

+Models:
+1. Random Forest
+2. Decision Tree
+3. Neural Network
+4. Support Vector Machine

+Model Training:
+For training the models, "allmodeltraining.py" needs to be run.
+We have already trained the models and the models are stored in .sav files which will be used ofr testing on the models.

+Testing:
+For testing all the classifier models, test.py needs to be run.